How to Report Crypto Losses on Your Taxes

 Income tax deduction

-If you experience total capital losses across all assets, you may deduct up to $3,000 of your losses from your income.
+If you experience total capital losses across all assets, you may deduct up to $3,000 from your income.
 You may not deduct losses from your income if you experienced total capital gains across all assets, but you can still use these losses to offset capital gains in other assets.

 Offsetting capital gains